Shaka Guide’s East Oahu Shoreline Drive Itinerary

 Approximate time: 1 hour

-Ho’omaluhia Botanical Garden offers a change in scenery.
+Ho’omaluhia Botanical Garden offers a change in scenery from all coastline you've seen throughout the day.
 Greenery fills this garden oasis while the Koʻolau Mountain Range provides a picture-perfect backdrop.
-Ho’omaluhia is Oahu’s largest botanical garden at 400-acres.
+Ho’omaluhia spans a whopping 400-acres.
 There are a variety of plants from all around the world including, Africa, Polynesia, Sri Lanka, India, and of course Hawaii.
 Ho’omaluhia means “to make a place of peace and tranquility,” and we hope this is exactly what you find as you’re winding down your day.

 Keep in mind Ho’omaluhia Botanical Gardens closes at 4:00 p.m.
 If you really want to explore this spot, we suggest you choose one of the following: hike Diamond Head, snorkel at Hanauma Bay or hike Makapu’u — it will be difficult to do two of these three activities and make it to the garden before it closes.
 Or, come back the next day to visit the garden.
 Your purchase never expires and you can do the tour as many times as you please!